 Advanced cancer doesn’t have to mean that sex is no longer a part of your life.
-There are intimate, affectionate and sensual ways of showing how much you care for someone, even if you don’t feel like having sex.
-Talking openly about problems and concerns about your sex life with your partner can help to sort out any misunderstandings.
-It can reassure you that your feelings for each other haven’t changed.
+You may find that it involves a period of re-adjustment for you and your partner.
+Even if you don’t feel like having sex there are intimate and affectionate ways of showing how much you care for your partner.
+Try talking openly about difficulties or concerns about your sex life with your partner.
+This can help to sort out any misunderstandings.

-Partners may sometimes feel, mistakenly, that sex could make the cancer worse or that they could catch the cancer.
+Partners may sometimes feel, mistakenly, that sex could harm you or make the cancer worse, or that they could catch the cancer.